Computer-Science-Association/recruits-landing/index.md

 Note:
 - Restricted to 2020 batch only.
-- Give authentic phone number and email, as we will contact you through those only.
+- Give authentic phone number and BTIS email, as we will contact you through those only.
 - Contest will end at 22:00 on 10/11/2000.
+- In case you don't have your BITS email yet, use f20203XXX@pilani.bits-pilani.ac.in (where XXX is any 3 digit number) to sign up.
+We will contact you using your phone number in that case.

 More?